mcollina/hwp/README.md

 # hwp

-Consume Async Interators with a highwatermark, i.e. in batches.
+Consume Async Iterators with a highwatermark, i.e. in batches.
-This allow for multiple processing happening in parallel instead of one at a time.
+This allows for multiple processing happening in parallel instead of one at a time.

 The default highwatermark is `16`.

+TypeScript type definitions are included.

 ## Install